Hearing Tests in Sydney, Northern Beaches & the Central Coast

 At Focus Hearing we do not entice people to come and see us with the promise of it being “free” (after all is anything really free).
 We are set up to service those people who are seeking an independent and professional evaluation of their ear and hearing health.
 And if a hearing loss is diagnosed, they will receive a complete understanding of all of their options and whether they need to be reviewed further by their GP or ear specialist.

 Yes, we charge for our professional services.
-A full diagnostic hearing test is $110 (rebates may apply for those with a Centrelink Pensioner Concession Card or a DVA card holder).
-But what would you prefer, a ‘free’ 15 minute hearing screening or a thorough 1 hour appointment with a University trained audiologist to provide you with a clear understanding of the best options to suit your particular results and requirements.
+We allow 1 hour for a full diagnostic hearing test and the cost is $145 (rebates may apply for those with a Centrelink Pensioner Concession Card or a DVA card holder).

 The Focus Hearing Difference